Domain Generalization in-the-Wild: Disentangling Classification from Domain-Aware Representations: CLIP-DCA: Disentangling Classification from Enhanced Domain-Aware Representations

 Traditional DG benchmarks provide multi-domain datasets, enabling the learning of domain invariance.
 However, our evaluation setup, which involves finetuning on a single source dataset like ImageNet, lacks explicit multiple source domains, especially as the boundary for different domains becomes more vague for DG in-the-wild.
 Additionally, we hypothesize that to understand what constitutes as domain-specific features, a diverse number of domains are required.

 To address this, we construct a small dataset with a diverse number of domains.
-As illustrated in Figure \ref{fig:diffusion}, we prompt a Multimodal Large Language Model (MLLM), specifically LLaVA \cite{liu2023visual_llava}, to generate ideas of 512 distinct styles for images (e.g. "pixel art").
-A text-to-image diffusion model (Stable Diffusion 3 \cite{esser2024scaling}) then generates images from these stylistic prompts.
+As illustrated in Figure \ref{fig:diffusion}, we prompt a MLLM, specifically LLaVA \citep{liu2023visual_llava}, to generate ideas of 512 distinct styles for images (e.g. "pixel art").
+The complete list of styles is available in \Cref{tab:synthetic_styles_list} in the Appendix.
+A text-to-image diffusion model (Stable Diffusion 3 \citep{esser2024scaling}) then generates images from these stylistic prompts.
 We intentionally omit any class labels during image generation to ensure the styles are not biased towards specific classes.
 We generate 8 images per style, creating a dataset of 4096 images.
 Finally, the same MLLM generates textual domain descriptions (captions) for each style.
 We also store the hidden state representations from the MLLM that were used to generate these style descriptions, as these will be used to encourage domain awareness in the text encoder.
+The exact prompts used for style and description generation are detailed in Appendix \ref{sec:appendix_prompts_table}.